teawithsand/reser/README.md

 It allows for things like:
 * Abstracting serialization using interfaces
-* Polymorphic serializtion with tag
+* Polymorphic serialization with tag
-* Polymorphic serializtion without tag
+* Polymorphic serialization without tag

 It's very simplistic and does not implement any serialization format on it's own.
 Instead it builds tools on top of existing serialization formats like JSON and their existing implementations, like one in golang stdlib.